 The other night I had dinner at a favorite restaurant.
 Unfortunately, a bad customer service experience tainted the evening.
-The good news is that this event created a learning opportunity.
+The good news is that the bad customer service example event created a learning opportunity.
 By the way, you don’t have to be in the restaurant business to appreciate and learn from this story.
-As I take you through the […]
+As I […]

 The other night I had dinner at a favorite restaurant.
 Unfortunately, a bad customer service experience tainted the evening.
-The good news is that this event created a learning opportunity.
+The good news is that the bad customer service example event created a learning opportunity.

 By the way, you don’t have to be in the restaurant business to appreciate and learn from this story.
 As I take you through the story and the lessons we can take away from it, think about how they apply to your business.